U.S. doubles down with new sanctions on Iran as many countries wait to see what happens next

 “As we have in the past, we will stand alone to protect peace and security at all times,” she said, speaking after Pompeo.
 “We don’t need a cheering section to validate our moral compass.”

 By further tightening the “maximum pressure campaign” that has devastated the Iranian economy over the past two years, the Trump administration risks an escalation of tensions just weeks before the U.S. presidential election.
-Though Iranian President Hassan Rouhani has vowed a “crushing response” to U.S. “bullying,” some experts do not expect Iran to react strongly as it waits to see if Democratic nominee Joe Biden wins and picks up the nuclear deal Trump abandoned.
+Though Iranian President Hassan Rouhani has vowed a “crushing response” to U.S. “bullying,” some experts do not expect Iran to react strongly as it waits to see whether Democratic nominee Joe Biden wins and picks up the nuclear deal Trump abandoned.

 Elliott Abrams, the U.S. special envoy for Iran and Venezuela policy, said the administration will continue to expand sanctions until Iran is wiling to pursue a comprehensive negotiation that addresses its “malign behavior.”